ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 you are hosting on.
 The default port for Archipelago is `38281`.
 If you are unsure how to do this there are plenty of other guides on the internet that will be more suited to your hardware.

-- The `Clients` are what are used to connect your game to the multiworld.
+- The clients are what are used to connect your game to the multiworld.
 Some games use a client that is automatically installed with an Archipelago installation.
 You can access those clients via the launcher or by navigating to your Archipelago installation.